vizenture/cypride/README.md

 Privacy-First Architecture
 - Location data is only collected during active rides — never stored or tracked in the background
-- End-to-end encrypted chat between riders and guests
+- End-to-end encrypted OTT chats between riders and guests
 - Minimal data collection policy compliant with GDPR standards

 Real-Time Features